-Chemotherapy and Your Mouth , Head and Neck
+Chemotherapy and Your Head, Neck

 Chemotherapy not only affects cancer cells, but it also affects other rapidly dividing cells including those responsible for defending the immune system and the cells in the mouth.

 Cancer therapy is multidisciplinary, and a dental oncologist is a crucial member of the oncology team.
-Visiting a dental oncologist prior to undergoing chemotherapy may help to prevent you from developing the head, neck, oral and dental side effects associated with chemotherapy.
+Visiting a dental oncologist prior to undergoing chemotherapy may help to prevent you from developing the head, neck, and oral side effects associated with chemotherapy.
 Additionally, untreated conditions may result in your oncology team halting your chemotherapy until your conditions are treated.
 It is important to note that, although it is ideal to visit a dental oncologist before undergoing chemotherapy, it is never too late to visit a dental oncologist.

 What oral and dental side effects are associated with chemotherapy?

 Painful gums and painful mouth